CagriCatik/Modular-SDC-Pipeline/docs/technical_reference.md

 - `planning.target_speed` configures curvature gain and admissible speed range.
 - `control.lateral` and `control.longitudinal` expose the Stanley gains and PID coefficients.
+- `monitoring.dashboard` toggles the live Matplotlib dashboard and the length of its rolling history window.
 - `runtime.*` chooses episode horizon and timestep.
 - `environment.*` specifies the Gymnasium environment ID, render mode, and wrapper behaviour.